 Evaluating IUL as an Investment

-Having said that, the ability of IUL to offer close to stock market-like returns in an insurance policy cash value account, combined with downside protection that typically prevents your account from suffering a loss even if the market declines, has made IUL policies very popular in recent years as an alternative to Wall St.
+The ability of an IUL to offer close to stock market-like returns in an insurance policy cash value account, combined with downside protection that typically prevents your account from suffering a loss even if the market declines, has made IUL policies very popular in recent years as an alternative to Wall Street.

 While IUL policies can boost the performance of your cash account over that of traditional UL, the restrictions on how much you can benefit from market movements in the form of cap and participation rates should be studied carefully when considering a purchase of IUL, given their potential to limit the growth of these equity indexed accounts.